 - Vinyl has a backing sheet which can serve as the carrier/mat during cutting.
 The vinyl needs to be at least 4" wide so that both sides will be gripped by the pinch wheels.
 If you are cutting from vinyl which is narrower than this or cutting from scraps, then use a cutting mat to hold the vinyl during the cut. - On long cuts, it's important to have the vinyl aligned straight in the machine.
 Cut the needed length from the vinyl roll (add a few inches for error allowance).
 Feed the excess underneath the cutter and around to meet the other end.
 Line up and drop the pinch wheels.
 Use the + and buttons on the Control Panel to feed the vinyl in and out, most of the way, to make sure the vinyl stays aligned. - Set the origin at least 1/2" away from the right side and a little ways in from the bottom.
-Make sure the vinyl is past the screws on the flatbed table, or apply clear mailing tape to cover the screws so that the vinyl will not catch on them. - While there are many types and thickness of vinyl, in general it is very easy to cut.
-Thus, start with a conservative estimate for the force setting in the initial test cut, say 30.
+Make sure the edge of the vinyl will not catch on any tables you may be using with the cutter. - While there are many types and thickness of vinyl, in general it is very easy to cut.
+Thus, start with a conservative estimate for the force setting in the initial test cut, say 50.
 Use the red capped blade and start with barely any blade exposed.
 Do the test cut and then gently lift the corner of the vinyl from the backing sheet.
-Make sure the test cut is a clean cut and the blade did not penetrate the backing paper. - Vinyl can usually be cut at a speed of ~ 200 300 unless very small, intricate shapes are involved.

-If you store your vinyl in a warm location, the adhesive can be affected and that can then affect the cutting.
+Make sure the test cut is a clean cut and the blade did not penetrate the backing paper. - Vinyl can usually be cut at a speed of ~ 200 300 unless very small, intricate shapes are involved. - If you store your vinyl in a warm location, the adhesive can be affected and that can then affect the cutting.
 Also note that some vinyl colors have a tendency to pull away from the backing sheet more easily than others.
 If you notice the vinyl pulling up in corners and tight spots, try slowing the cutting speed.